StackVista/stackstate-docs/stackpacks/about-stackpacks.md

 {% endhint %}

 If a new StackPack version is available, an alert will be displayed on the StackState UI StackPack page and you will have the option to view the upgrade details and read the release notes.
 If the new release is a minor upgrade from the currently installed version, you can also upgrade the StackPack from here.

-{% hint style="success" "self-hosted info" %}

-A full list of the StackPacks shipped with each supported version of StackState is available on the [StackPack versions](../setup/upgrade-stackstate/stackpack-versions.md) page.
-{% endhint %}

 ### New minor StackPack version